danmayer/deferred-server/README.md

   * Add some basic test coverage
   * Build user auth system and user restricted script signing web-UI
   * use PDF generation view deferred server for the resume project the first real world usage example of deferred_server
-  * Bug doesn't clear the artifacts folder between runs.
-The code should auto create the artifacts directory

 __Bugs__